wision-lab/spcwebsite/README.md

 Deployment Variables:
 - `SPC_DEBUG`: Whether to run the server in debug mode, must be false when deployed.
-- `SPC_SECRET_KEY`: djago secret key, must be set when deployed.
+- `SPC_SECRET_KEY`: Django secret key, must be set when deployed.
 You can generate a new one using `secrets.token_urlsafe`.
+- `SPC_NUM_THREADS`: Limit pytorch to this number of threads.
+Defaults to 1.
+Only used by eval script.

 ## Initialize database